AndPuQing/gflow/README.md

     ```bash
     gflowd up
     ```
     Run this in a dedicated terminal or `tmux` session and leave it running.
-You can check its health at any time with `gflowd status` and inspect resources with `ginfo info`.
+You can check its health at any time with `gflowd status` and inspect resources with `ginfo`.

 2.  **Submit a job**:
     Create a script `my_job.sh`: